What Is a Loan Commitment?

-A loan commitment is a letter promising a loan or credit by a commercial bank or other lending institution that may be drawn down and funded, according to the terms of the loan contract, at some time in the future.
-Other financial institutions may issue loan commitments besides commercial banks.
-These include mortgage banks and credit unions.
+A loan commitment is a letter promising a loan or credit by a commercial bank or other lending institution that may be made some time in the future, based on the terms of the loan contract.

-It’s important to distinguish a loan commitment letter from the prequalification letters you may receive frequently.
-A loan commitment letter, also called loan pre-approval, actually promises you will receive a loan.
-It promises that the lender is satisfied with your loan application, they have checked your credit history and your credit score, you have gone through any necessary underwriting procedure, and they are ready to make the loan to you.
+It promises that the lender is satisfied with your loan application and has checked your credit history and credit score.
+You have gone through any necessary underwriting procedure, and they are ready to make the loan to you.

-Prequalification letters or fliers that you receive in the mail from lenders seem to offer you loans or credit cards, but in these cases, the lenders have only taken a preliminary look at your finances.
-The lender may have looked only at your income, debt, and assets, and is certainly not offering you a loan.
-They are only offering you the possibility of a loan and the opportunity to apply for a loan.
+Prequalification letters—unsolicited flyers you receive in the mail from lenders— seem to offer you loans or credit cards.
+But in these cases, the lenders have only taken a preliminary look at your finances.
+The lender may have looked at your income, debt, and assets, but is not yet offering you a loan.
+They are only offering you the possibility of a loan, and the opportunity to apply for a loan.